-Civilians flee Ukraine’s Sumy region even as Russia faces huge losses
+Civilians flee in Ukraine’s Sumy region, but Russia faces huge losses

 | Sumy, Ukraine